palikar/blog-hugo-files/content/posts/numpy_notes.md

 -   **Object** − To be converted to data type object
 -   **Align** − If true, adds padding to the field to make it similar to C-struct
 -   **Copy** − Makes a new copy of dtype object.
-If false, the result is reference to builtin data type object
+If false, the result is a reference to builtin data type object

 <br /> <br /> The object can be later used when a given function or a constructor takes _dtype_ argument.
-Those object can also create struct-like types for structured data.
-Think of it like defining custom struct in C++ and then creating a vector with elements of this struct.
+Those objects can also create struct-like types for structured data.
+Think of it like defining a custom struct in C++ and then creating a vector with elements of this struct.

 ```python
 import numpy as np